JoaoLopesF/RemoteDebug/README.md

 ## A library to remote debug over telnet connection!

+## Telnet Server for alternative of Serial Monitor

 #### This works with the ESP8266 Arduino platform with a recent stable release(2.0.0 or newer) https://github.com/esp8266/Arduino

 ## Contents